mirror of

 |

-4. The `custom-release-extention` script is run, if it exist.
+4. The `custom-release-extension` script is run, if it exist.
 For example you may delete

 |